Adopt one of our humpback whales!

 We are a 501(c)(3) non-profit organization (EIN: 94-1162579) and your tax-deductible symbolic whale adoption keeps whales safe and the ocean healthy.

 Foster: Adopt a whale for 1-2 years

 • Cost: $60 USD; 2 years=$100 USD

-Patron: Name and become the patron of a humpback whale for life
+Patron: Name and adopt a humpback whale for life

 • Cost: $500 minimum donation; $1000 suggested donation

-• Includes: Digital adoption certificate, whale pictures and information, automatic alerts sent to patron when your whale is spotted again
+• Your lifelong naming and adoption of a humpback whale packet includes: A personalized digital whale adoption certificate, whale pictures and information, automatic alerts sent every time that your whale is spotted

 The opportunity to name and adopt a whale is an incredibly special experience and we would love for you to have the honor of become a whale’s patron.
 When friends name whales in honor or memory of loved ones, and when individuals, families and school classes raise funds to name and adopt a whale they become connected with that animal for life!
 When you name a whale, that name becomes associated with the whale forever and your name is added to the whale’s ID records as your whale’s patron and human protector.